 Can requirements be competitively/noncompetitively awarded to socially and economically disadvantaged businesses (SEDB(8(a)) certified firms)and service-disabled veteran-owned small businesses (SDVOSB)?

 Procurements may also be set-aside exclusively for competitive award among SEDBs that are expressly certified by the Small Business Administration (SBA) for participation in the SBA’s 8(a) program.
 Each firm claiming 8(a) status is required to provide a copy of its SBA 8(a) certification letter to the Contracting Officer (CO) as evidence of eligibility.
 There is no requirement to obtain the SBA's approval to make award to the selected SEDB, and procurements may be set-aside exclusively for competitive award among SDVOSB as defined by 38 U.S.C.
 101. Each firm claiming SDVOSB status is required to complete the electronic annual representations and certifications via SAM at https://www.sam.gov to self-certify its eligibility.
 There is no requirement to obtain the SBA’s or Veteran Administration’s approval to make award to the selected SDVOSB.
 However, unless the firm is designated as a SDVOSB on the VA website, the CO must not make an award to the firm as a SDVOSB.
 Refer to AMS Section T3.6.1.

 The Small Business Development Program is a business development program implemented through the procurement process.
 The likelihood of small businesses successfully competing is reduced if the procurement is not set-aside.
 Generally, small businesses will not spend their limited bid and proposal resources to compete against large firms that have greater bid and proposal resources.
-Subcontracting limits a small business visibility within the agency and subcontracting opportunities that are made available to small businesses are largely determined by the decisions made by large prime contractors.
+Subcontracting limits small businesses visibility within the agency and subcontracting opportunities that are made available to small businesses are largely determined by the decisions made by large prime contractors.